ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/midterm_unit5.rst

         :feedback_c: Assignment statements must have a variable on the left.
         :feedback_d: Correct!

-        Given following code, which of the following statements are valid?
+        Given following code, which of the following statements is a valid assignment statement using these variables?

         .. code-block:: java